CalebLBaker/BibleStudyNotes/Colossians.md

         2. Christ has reconciled us and made us holy and blameless (1:21-23)
     3. We are alive in Christ, so we should walk in him (1:24 - 4:6)
         1. Paul suffers and struggles for the sake of the Colossians (1:24 - 2:5)
+            1. Paul rejoices that he can suffer to make known to the Colossians the mystery of Christ in us (1:24-29)
+            2. Paul struggles for the Colossians so that the may be encouraged to understand God's mystery (2:1-5)
         2. Christ made us alive in him, so we should walk in him (2:6-15)
         3. With Christ we died to ceremonial regulations, so we should not accept judgment for them (2:16-23)
         4. In Christ we died to sin and live to his righteous, so we should abstain from sin and walk in righteousness (3:1-17)